pauldreik/random_foreach/README.md

 talk on Stockholm Cpp 20200123.
 Slides are available [here](https://www.pauldreik.se/talks/20200123_crypto/)

 The idea is to generate all numbers in a range in a random order exactly once, by using a block cipher.
+Because the use is not cryptographic, the block cipher can be optimized for speed rather than security.
+Also, it is difficult to find a block cipher with arbritrary block size, chosen at runtime.

 The block cipher uses a Feistel ceipher.
 A CRTP base class is used, so one can focus less on Feistel and more on the rounding function which is what makes the difference between the ciphers.